-The Rideshare Guy here.
 One of the biggest requirements holding a lot of new and prospective rideshare and delivery drivers back is an eligible vehicle.
-Today, senior RSG contributor Christian Perea reviews a popular new rental service called Hyrecar.
+Below, senior RSG contributors Christian Perea and Paula Gibbins review a popular new rental service called Hyrecar.

 These days there are lots of different options for drivers in need of a rideshare eligible vehicle.
 But figuring out which one makes the most sense for your personal situation can be a daunting task.

-If you want to sign up for be a rideshare or delivery driver for the gig economy, click here to see gig job openings.
+If you want to sign up to be a rideshare or delivery driver for the gig economy, click here to see gig job openings.

-In the past, we’ve reviewed Uber’s Xchange leasing program and Lyft’s Express Drive Program, but today we’re going to talk about one of the most popular private companies renting vehicles to rideshare drivers called HyreCar.
+In the past, we’ve reviewed Uber’s Xchange leasing program (which no longer exists) and Lyft’s Express Drive Program, but today we’re going to talk about one of the most popular private companies renting vehicles to rideshare drivers called HyreCar.

 What is HyreCar?

-Keep in mind that HyreCar is a marketplace similar to AirBnB so they don’t own any cars.
+Keep in mind that HyreCar is a marketplace similar to AirBnB so the company itself doesn’t own any cars.
 Instead, they connect car owners with rideshare drivers in need of a vehicle.

 In order for a platform like this to work, there has to be safeguards to ensure that listings are real, insurance is adequate, and that things are handled well for drivers and car owners.
 There has to be trust.